brianbuie/node-kit/README.md

 ### Method buildUrl

-Build URL with URLSearchParams if query is provided Also returns domain, to help with cookies
+Build URL with URLSearchParams if query is provided.
+Also returns domain, to help with cookies

 ```ts